cootshk/Hybric/README.md

 ## Running

 ### Server:
-First, extract Hytale's Assets.zip file into the `assets/` folder.
+Make a new folder for your `HytaleServer.jar` file.
+Inside that folder, make another folder called `assets` and extract Hytale's `Assets.zip` there.
+(Make sure it isn't `assets/Assets`!)

 Then, place the Hybric .jar file from [releases](https://github.com/cootshk/Hybric/releases) into the same folder as the `HytaleServer.jar` file.
-Lastly, simply run Hybric with `java -jar`.
+Lastly, simply run Hybric with `java -jar Hybric-0.1.0.jar`.

 ### Development:
 Just run the Fabric run configuration from inside IntelliJ.